cypress-io/cypress/docs/source/api/commands/type.md

 Where `W` is the literal character 'W' and `ww` is the number of the week (01-53).

-This isn't exactly how a user would type into a week input, but is a workaround since week input support varies between browsers and the format varies based on locale. `yyyy-Www` is the format required by [the W3 spec](https://www.w3.org/TR/html/infrastructure.html#valid-week-string) and is what the input's `value` will be set to regardless of browser or locale.
+This isn't exactly how a user would type into a week input, but is a workaround since week input support varies between browsers and the format varies based on locale. `yyyy-Www` is the format required by {% url "the W3 spec" https://www.w3.org/TR/html/infrastructure.html#valid-week-string %} and is what the input's `value` will be set to regardless of browser or locale.

 Special characters (`{leftarrow}`, `{selectall}`, etc) are not permitted.